-27. EARLY INTERVENTION
+27. EARLY HELP

-If the concern is low level and does not require other agency involvement the DSL will initiate early intervention to;
+If the concern is low level and does not require other agency involvement the DSL will initiate early help to;

 - Engage with the parents/carers as soon as possible (unless the situation is so serious that would put the student at increased risk.)
-We then can evidence quick action was taken and the length of time of involvement. - We will invite the parents/carers into school for a meeting to demonstrate professional concerns and discuss a supportive working partnership for the best interests of the student (e.g. breakfast club, additional in school support) - At this meeting we will discuss the plan of next action should the situation not improve. - We will record all contacts with the family, dates and times, including phonecalls/letters. - We will then monitor the student closely behaviour/concerns/interaction with peers and parents/academic progress etc. This will demonstrate the frequency of concerns and help to build patterns.
+We then can evidence quick action was taken and the length of time of involvement. - We will invite the parents/carers into school for a meeting to demonstrate professional concerns and discuss a supportive working partnership for the best interests of the student. - At this meeting we will discuss the plan of next action should the situation not improve. - We will record all contacts with the family, dates and times, including phone calls/letters in MyConcern. - We will then monitor the student closely behaviour/concerns/interaction with peers and parents/academic progress etc. This will demonstrate the frequency of concerns and help to build patterns.